 - 40%: Weekly problem sets.
-The lowest score will be dropped. - 25%: Takehome midterm. - 25%: Takehome, 24-hour, cumulative final. - 10%: A class participation grade based on attendance, promptness, and participation in lecture.
+The lowest score will be dropped. - 25%: Two midterm exams. - 25%: Final exam. - 10%: A class participation grade based on attendance, promptness, and participation in lecture.

 Problem sets

 The weekly problem sets, typically due Friday at 4pm, will collectively be worth 40% of your grade.
 The lowest problem set grade will be dropped.